CHN1005 : Introduction to Chinese Culture and Society

 Assessment Rationale And Relationship

-The assessed essay, based on classroom learning as well as extensive independent study, encourages students to foster individual initiative and project management skills.
+The Assessed Essay (1750-2000 words) (50%), based on classroom learning as well as extensive independent study, encourages students to foster individual initiative and project management skills.
 A successful essay will require the development and application of library and research skills, the acquisition of word-processing skills, demonstration of a high level of understanding of the chosen topic, and evidence of skills of critical analysis and discourse organisation.

-The assessment prepares Stage 1 students to take further cultural context modules at Stages 2 and 4, including the dissertation option (SML4099).
+The assessment structure provides Stage 1 students with the necessary foundation to take further cultural context modules at Stages 2 and 4, including the UG dissertation option (SML4099).

 Timetable